 MSUCOM SUPER (Summer Undergraduate Education & Research Program)

 The MSU College of Osteopathic Medicine offers “SUPER”, a Summer Undergraduate Physician-scientist-training Education & Research program, to undergraduate students, who are planning to pursue a career as a physician scientist.
 Students interested in combined DO-PhD training for a career as a physician-scientist are offered an opportunity to conduct research, be exposed to clinical care and the excitement of an academic medical environment.
-The MSUCOM Summer Undergraduate Education and Research program is a 10 week program that begins May 29, 2018 and concludes August 3, 2018.
-(Because of university housing availability, program dates are not to be changed).
+The MSUCOM Summer Undergraduate Education and Research program is a 10-week program.

 Up to six awards will be given to qualified undergraduate applicants.
 The program includes both clinical & laboratory experiences.
 Students will work in a research laboratory under the guidance of selected faculty in the biomedical sciences, shadow physicians in a clinical setting, and attend seminars emphasizing the intersection of science and medicine.
 All students will be required to participate full-time (40 hours per week) in their research.
 Students will be required to make a poster presentation at Mid-SURE (Mid-Michigan Symposium for Undergraduate Research Experiences) sponsored by Michigan State University and to their fellow SUPER participants, faculty mentors, and others at the end of the program.

 Students who successfully complete the SUPER program will be strongly encouraged to apply to the MSUCOM DO-PhD Program and will receive early review.